raspberrypilearning/the-big-minecraft-piano/worksheet.md

 	>>> white_key(player_x, player_y, player_z)
 	```

-## Making an octave.
+## Investigating `for` loops

-On octave consists of 7 white notes and 5 black notes.
-If you look at the sketch, you can see that the blocks stretch from `x` to `x + 18`.
-The `for` loop needs to place a key every 3 block-units on the `x` axis from `0` up to `18`.
+For the next section, you're going to need to use a `for` loop to place multiple keys.
+You can experiment with `for` loops if you are unsure of how they work, by clicking on `File` > `New File` and writing some test code in a new blank file.

-1. You can write a quick `for` loop in a new file or the shell, to learn a little about how they function.
+1. You can write a simple `for` loop in your new file.
 This loop will make sure each value is printed with commas separating the numbers.

 	```python
 	for i in range(19):